NADIR789259/blinkit-sales-data-analysis--Using-Python-/README.md

 •	Evaluated outlet performance trends

 3️⃣ Data Visualization

-•	Created clear and professional visualizations using Matplotlib and Seaborn
+Created structured and insightful visualizations using Matplotlib and Seaborn to represent sales patterns clearly and professionally.

-•	Represented sales distribution patterns

-•	Highlighted key trends and comparisons
+📈 Graphs Used in the Project:

+Bar Charts – Used to compare total sales across product categories and outlet types

+Sales Distribution Plots – To visualize revenue concentration and identify performance gaps

+Category-wise Comparison Graphs – To highlight top-performing and underperforming segments

+These visualizations helped transform numerical data into easy-to-understand insights, making business patterns clearly visible.
 ________________________________________

 🛠 Technologies & Libraries Used